sarahVacca/220project/README.md

 220project-django-1    | spawned uWSGI worker 4 (pid: 27, cores: 1)
 4. Navigate to localhost on port 8080 to view the webpage
 Note: to end your session, type "Control + C" in the terminal and it will stop the containers.
 You will not be able to see the webpage when the containers are stopped.

+## Populate the sql database with the database dump file
+1. Connect to psql inside the terminal:
+   a.
+Run the server in one terminal
+   b.
+In another terminal navigate to django folder and type "docker compose exec postgres bash"
+   c.
+Type "psql --username="$POSTGRES_USER" --dbname="$POSTGRES_DB""
+2. Create a database called clark clothes by typing "CREATE DATABASE clarkclothes;"
+3. Then open a new terminal and navigate to the django folder
+4. Type docker compose exec postgres bash
+5. Use the file "db_dump.march232023.sql" and dump that into your database by typing this command "psql --username="$POSTGRES_USER" --dbname="$POSTGRES_DB" --file=/postgres_files/db_dump.march232023.sql"

 ## After starting docker up for the first time, you should run database migrations
 1. Start the server by typing "docker compose up" when navigated to the django folder inside the terminal window